ping-mee/PiXelTubes/README.md

 # At the password prompt, just hit enter.
 We are going to change the root password in a second

-alter user root identified by 'a password you write down or remember';
+alter user root@localhost identified by 'a password you write down or remember';

 CREATE DATABASE IF NOT EXISTS pixeltube_db;
 USE pixeltube_db;